-- Bots and botnets stimulate the activity of a real user by browsing internet or using an app.
-Bots are evolving and becoming more sophisticated and some of them are so smart, they can move mouse cursor to imitate human behavior, click on links, from one website to another, watch videos, and even add items to the shopping cart!
+- Bots and botnets stimulate the activity of a real user by browsing the internet or using an app.
+Bots are evolving and becoming more sophisticated and some of them are so smart, they can move the mouse cursor to imitate human behavior, click on links, from one website to another, watch videos, and even add items to the shopping cart!
 Malicious bots generate false impressions, serve as malware or spam and trigger retargeted ads.

-eye to see it.
+- Ad Stacking and Impression Stacking basically hide ads in a way that there is almost no chance for a human eye to see it.
 It could be hiding the ad behind other ads so that only the top one is seen but others in a pile remain unseen.

 - Pixel stuffing is very similar.
 The ad is technically presented on a page but it’s “stuffed” into a single pixel, which makes it impossible to spot for a human eye.
 Since end users are real people, it makes it more complicated for vendors to detect.

 - Domain Spoofing might be even harder to identify.
-In RBT environment, fraudulent publishers change the URL of their site into the URL of a more trustworthy site - nytimes.com, for instance.
-You think that your ad ends up on a reputable site, but in reality, it will be on some suspicious website, such as pornographic site or piracy.
+In RTB environment, fraudulent publishers change the URL of their site into the URL of a more trustworthy site - nytimes.com, for instance.In this situation, advertisers think that their ads would end up on a reputable site while, in reality, it might be displayed on more suspicious websites.

-– Affiliate ad fraud or cookie stuffing is considered “blackhead marketing”.
+- Ad injection is another common type of fraud when cybercriminals insert the ad, but never pay for the advertising slot on that website or even get a permission of site owners. - Affiliate ad fraud or cookie stuffing is considered “blackhead marketing”.
 Fraudsters implant the cookie on the user computer mainly through a nasty script or plugin in the browser without the user acknowledging it.
 The placement of the cookie generates “forced clicks” via pop-unders, within an "iframe" or through corrupted software.

 - Click farms is a type of click fraud when a group of low-paid workers click on paid advertising links to create an impression of online popularity.
 Commonly, click farms are sprouting in developing countries like India, Bangladesh, Venezuela, etc.